sebastiendfortier/fstpy/doc/contribute.rst

 New feature, bug fix, etc.
 ------------------------------------

-If you want **domutils** to be modified in any way, start by opening an issue on github.
+If you want **fstpy** to be modified in any way, start by opening an issue on gitlab.

    #.
-Create an issue on *domutils* `github <https://github.com/dja001/domutils>`_ page.
+Create an issue on *fstpy* `gitlab <https://gitlab.science.gc.ca/sbf000/fstpy>`_ page.
       We will discuss the changes to be made and define a strategy for doing so.

    #.
 Once the issue is created, fork the project.
-This will create your own github repo where
+This will create your own gitlab repo where
       you can make changes.

    #.
 On your computer, clone the source code and go in the package